dmbarreiro/dotfiles/README.md

 Personal configuration files for development in Linux.
 Copied stuff from [Justin Donaldson](https://github.com/jdonaldson/dotfiles), [Gerhard Gappmeier](https://github.com/gergap/vim) and few shorcuts I found spread around the Internet.
 There is not much in here yet, since it is mainly intended to be simple as base for mastering tools like vim and tmux but it will probably grow over time.

-## Manual Installation
+## Automated Installation

-I recomend you backup your current ~/.vimrc and ~/.tmux.conf files before starting the installation process.
+This installation method removes your previous configurations so I recomend you backup your current ~/.vimrc, ~/.tmux.conf and ~/.inputrc files before starting the installation process.

 Clone repository and execute installation script: